-Stratigraphic Rank of the Boundary
+1. Stratigraphic rank of the boundary

-The base of the Guzhangian Stage (Figs. 1, 2) will be embraced by a Cambrian series to be named at a future date.
-Currently the unnamed series is referred to as undefined Cambrian Series 3 (Babcock et al., 2005, 2007; Peng et al., 2006; Figs. 1, 2).
-The Guzhangian Stage is the third (uppermost) of three stages included in Cambrian Series 3.
-The base of the stage automatically defines the top of the Drumian Stage, and limits the Drumian to four globally recognized agnostoid trilobite zones, the Ptychagnostus atavus Zone, the Ptychagnostus punctuosus Zone, the Goniagnostus nathorsti Zone, and the Lejopyge armata Zone.
-The boundary is a standard stage/age GSSP.
+The base of the proposed Guzhangian Stage (Figs. 1, 2) will be embraced by a Cambrian series to be named at a future date.
+Currently the unnamed series is referred to as undefined Cambrian Series 3 (Babcock et al., 2005, 2006; Peng et al., 2006; Figs. 1, 2).
+The stage is proposed to be the third (uppermost) of three stages included in the Cambrian series 3.
+The base of the stage, once ratified, will automatically define the top of the Drumian Stage, and will limit the Drumian to four globally recognized agnostoid trilobite zones, the Ptychagnostus atavus Zone, the Ptychagnostus punctuosus Zone, the Goniagnostus nathorsti Zone and the Lejopyge armata Zone.
+The boundary will be a standard stage/age GSSP.